Interventions in Justice System and the role of Artificial Intelligence

 Human weakness in judges creates vulnerabilities that allow those who want to intervene to alter their judgment.
 The argument of supporters of Artificial Intelligence (AI) is that its algorithms can analyze data without the human biases that can affect judicial decisions.
 This could lead to more objective and consistent decisions.
 Fear, threats, corruption, and partisanship theoretically cannot affect the judgment of the AI system.

-The liberation of the justice system from the human element, as prescribed by the increasingly widespread use of AI systems in the legal system, does not seem to be the solution to prevent the above phenomena.
+The shrinkage of the human element from the Justice, as prescribed by the increasingly widespread use of AI systems in the legal system, does not seem to be the solution to prevent the above phenomena.
 Artificial intelligence can undoubtedly assist and facilitate the daily operation of the justice mechanism, but it is not able to replace the human factor in such a critical aspect of the functioning of the state and society.
 AI cannot fully understand human behavior, motivations and emotional nuances that are often important in a judicial case.

-In reality, what is required is the good side of the human element in the judicial function, that is, the ability to perceive, empathize and realistically judge and interpret and apply the facts of the case, that an impersonal AI system that simply collects data does not have the ability to offer.
+In reality, what is required is the ''good side'' of the human element in the judicial function, that is, the ability to perceive, empathize and realistically judge, interpret and apply the facts of the case, that an impersonal AI system, which simply collects data, does not have the ability to offer.

-Stopping interventions in the institution of justice can only be done through the education and a swift to a different mentality not only of judges, but mainly of citizens as a social group, so that on one hand judges are selected and rule based on their training, ability and personality, and on the other hand, citizens, politicians and businessmen do not even think about the possibility of influencing the work of administering justice in any unfair way, but even if they are tempted to do so, their thoughts do not find fertile ground in an unbiased and independent judicial system.
+The reduction or elimination of interventions in the institution of justice can only be achieved through the education and a swift to a different mentality not only of judges, but mainly of citizens, so that on one hand, judges are selected and exercise their judicial work based on their training, ability and personality, and on the other hand, citizens, politicians and businessmen do not have the possibility of influencing the work of Justice in any unlawful and unfair way, but even if they are tempted to do so, they do not find any fertile ground in the face of an unbiased and independent judicial system.

-*Giorgos Kazoleas is qualified Lawyer in Cyprus & Greece (giorgos.kazoleas@gmail.com)
+*Giorgos Kazoleas is Lawyer in Cyprus & Greece (giorgos.kazoleas@gmail.com)

 Comments